 - Medigap, Medicare Advantage, and Medicare Part D are the most common examples of supplemental coverage.

-- Supplemental coverage isn’t a health insurance requirement but may be necessary if you need extra health care.
+- Supplemental coverage isn’t a health insurance requirement but may be necessary for extra health care.

-Medicare Supplemental insurance, otherwise known as Medigap, is essentially an extra form of insurance that you buy from a private company to cover costs that Original Medicare doesn’t cover.
-By purchasing a Medigap plan, you are covering the remaining costs pertaining to health care such as copayments, coinsurance, and deductibles.
+Medicare Supplemental insurance, or Medigap, is essentially an extra form of insurance you buy from a private company to cover costs that Original Medicare doesn’t cover.
+By purchasing a Medigap plan, you are covering the remaining healthcare costs, such as copayments, coinsurance, and deductibles.

 In order to be eligible for Medigap, the policyholder must be eligible to apply for Original Medicare.
-The same eligibility requirements that dictate Medicare applications also apply for the purchase of any Medigap plan.
+The same eligibility requirements that dictate Medicare applications also apply for purchasing any Medigap plan.
 The requirements for Medigap require applicants to be:

 - 65 years and older, or